VoxWatermark/VoxWatermark/README.md

 # VoxWatermark

-VoxWatermark is a benchmark-style pipeline for audio watermark robustness under no-box, black-box, and white-box perturbations.
+VoxWatermark is a benchmark for audio watermark detection under no-box, black-box, and white-box perturbations.

 This repository provides:
 - Watermarked dataset generation scripts (`datasets/`)